IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 ![Sample web form](images/screenshot.png)

-> Note: If you are not using the Dacadoo Health Score API, you may see different text after the quote ("determined using mocked backend computation" instead of "determined using Dacadoo Health Score API").
+> **NOTE**: If you are not using the Dacadoo Health Score API, you may see different text after the quote ("determined using mocked backend computation" instead of "determined using Dacadoo Health Score API").

 Congratulations, you have now deployed both front and backend applications to OpenShift, hooked them together as well as enable outreach to an external service.